Katoch2011/Maptrest/README.md

 And user can customize category according to their prefrence.
 User can search by name or by viewall button.
 User can have a look at Image through longclick and by single click can access location.
-App also contains a information button to familiarise user with the app.
+App also contains an information button to familiarise user with the app.